 Please note: All applicants have until 31 January 2021 to submit the necessary transcripts through the Leiden University online application system (uSis).
 Do this in good time because if you are too late, your application cannot be considered.

 - Study the instructions for the online assessment.
-You will receive these instructions by e-mail.
+You will receive these instructions by e-mail on 1 February 2022.

 - Familiarise yourself with the study materials provided.
 Please note that these materials will not be available during the assessment.

 Please note that the assessment is open only from 18 February 2022, 12:00 CET to 19 February 2022, 12:00 CET.
 Outside this period, you cannot do the assessment.

 On 15 April 2022 you will receive your ranking number from Studielink by e-mail.
 Also, you will receive instructions for accepting or declining the place offered to you.
 Furthermore, you will receive a letter explaining the ‘score’ determining your ranking in the selection and placement procedure.